English education in China: History

+In the 2010s, the weighting of the English component of the gaokao was reduced.
+Some academics have attributed this with Chinese Communist Party's increased emphasis on "patriotic education" and its desire to reduce the soft power of the English language.
+In 2021, journalist Li Yuan (袁莉 (Yuán Lì)) in The New York Times wrote that there was a trend countering English language education in China.
+According to EF Education First, China's ranking in English proficiency fell from "moderate" to "low" in the early 2020s.

 Testing

 The College English Test (CET) is the primary English language test in China.
 As of 2011, employers have made scores in the CET 4 and CET 6 requirements for employment, and The Lowdown on China's Higher Education stated that in China "CET 4 and CET 6 National English examinations have become the symbol of English proficiency in reading and writing."

 There is also the Public English Test System (PETS).

 Hospitality industry

 Tourism in China is a major industry, producing 11.04% of the GDP and contributing direct and indirect employment of up to 28.25 million people.
 Nonetheless, not many employees in the hospitality sector speak English.
 One source indicates that it's more common in premium-grade hotels "while less expensive hotels might have few or no staff members who speak English".
 Bilingual guide services are readily available, however.

-Online English Education
+Online English education

 Recently, online education has been gaining momentum in China, including online one on one English education.
 Many Chinese companies, such as Magic Ears, are recruiting teachers from the U.S. and other English-speaking countries.
 Leading players such as New Oriental Education & Technology Group and TAL Education Group have gone public in the US and seen their shares soar.
 Now, online start-ups are gaining ground with parents who grew up in the internet era and see advantages in digital learning.
 Beijing-based VIPKid has expanded to 200,000 students and just raised venture money at a valuation of more than US$1.5 billion.
 The virtual teaching business is booming.
 Both VIPKid and DaDa were founded in 2013 and have continued to grow since then.
 VIPKid had more than 500,000 students in China and 63 other countries and 60,000 North American teachers, while Dada had more than 100,000 students and 10,000 teachers.
 Their competitors have grown too: companies like Magic Ears and QKids are also connecting teachers to Chinese children working on learning English.

 In 2021 the Chinese authorities banned the use of foreign-based teachers for online tutoring, forcing VIPkid to end its foreign-based tutoring service for Chinese students.